 Quantification: one to many, necessary (1,n:0,1)

-Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be related to a destruction event.
+Scope note: This property links specific instances of E18 Physical Thing that have been destroyed to be related to an instance of E6 estruction.

 Destruction implies the end of an item’s life as a subject of cultural documentation – the physical matter of which the item was composed may in fact continue to exist.
-A destruction event may be contiguous with a Production that brings into existence a derived object composed partly of matter from the destroyed object.
+An instance of E6 Destruction may be contiguous with an instance of E12 Production that brings into existence a derived object composed partly of matter from the destroyed object.

 Examples: